everdro1d/tiny-projects/README.md

   * if you use Nix, the flake in the repo has the devShell included so you can just use nix develop, run the app and be done with it `nix develop github:everdro1d/tiny-projects/ipod-music-downloader`

+---

+## tiny-projects
+A collection of tiny projects that are too small to have their own repo, and that took me less than an hour to write.

+## Usage
+Use branches to switch between projects.